datanav/docs/technical/businesscentral-wave.rst

 Businesscentral Items to  Product
 ---------------------------------
-Before any synchronization can take place, a link between a Businesscentral Items and a  Product must be established.

-A new  Product will be created from a Businesscentral Items if it is connected to a Businesscentral Salesorders that is synchronized into .
+Every Businesscentral Items will be synchronized with a  Product.

 Once a link between a Businesscentral Items and a  Product is established, it will keep in sync between the two systems, regardless of where it is edited.